wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.1.1 – Released on 28th January 2026 =
+= 3.1.2 – Released on 19 February 2026 =
-* New: Compatibility With Points and Rewards Plugin
-* Enhancement: New smooth UI/UX layout change.
-* New: Import and Export of Order Bump and Upsell Funnels.
+* New: New responsive order bump templates with standard theme compatibility.
-* Enhancement: React component based  order bump and upsell analytic section.
+* Enhancement: 'Clone' feature for upsell funnel listing.
-* New: Compatibility with latest WP(6.9.0) and WC (10.4.3).
+* New: compatibility with the latest WP(6.9.1)  and WC(10.5.2).